binayakbishnu/Python_Basics/README.md

 This is followed by using constructors, class variables, methods (member functions)

-THen I tried out class methods and static methods -updating class variables using class methods
+THen I tried out class methods and static methods
+1. updating class variables using class methods
--parsing strings using class mathods
+2. parsing strings using class mathods
--classifying days of the week using static methods (imported datetime module)
+3. classifying days of the week using static methods (imported datetime module)

 This was followed by extensive maipulation of concept of subclasses and inheritance -differentiating between objects of Parent and Child classes